jl-yang/soapbox_middleware/README.md

 3. Start rabbitmq server in the background by typing: rabbitmq-server -detached

-##How to restart rabbitmq server
-sudo service rabbitmq-server restart

 ##How to install and start rabbitmq server in vm server
 ###Official Guide: https://www.rabbitmq.com/install-rpm.html
 1. Install erlang